Marianne Mendt: Early career

 Mendt trained as a jazz singer and toured as a singer and bass player, with group the Internationals, around Europe.
 Back in Vienna she was noticed by talent-spotter Gerhard Bronner, who wrote for her the song "A Glock'n", which was used as the theme tune for a television drama and reached No. 12 when released as a single in 1970.

 Marianne Mendt published several 'Austrian versions' of well-known jazz and pop songs like Mercy, Mercy, Mercy ("I kann net lang mit dir bös' sein"), Spinning Wheel ("A g'scheckert's Hutschpferd") and Aquarius/Let the Sunshine In ("Der Wasserkopf").

 Eurovision Song Contest

 In 1971, Mendt was chosen by broadcaster ORF to represent Austria with the song "Musik" in the 16th Eurovision Song Contest, held in Dublin on 3 April.
 It marked Austria's return to Eurovision following a two-year absence.
-"Musik" – the only song performed at Eurovision to date in the Viennese German dialect – was drawn as the show's opening song, and at the end of voting could only manage 16th place of the 18 entries, after a somewhat nervous and hesitant performance from Mendt.
+"Musik" – the only song performed at Eurovision to date in the Viennese German dialect – was drawn as the show's opening song, and at the end of voting could only manage 16th place of the 18 entries.